History of the ATV

 Have you ever wondered how the ATV first came about?
 What did the first ATV look like?
 Most people credit Honda for developing the first ATV in 1967, but this may not actually be true.

-However, in 1967, American Honda searched for a product to sell in the winter when motorcycle sales were low.
+What we think of as today's ATV was not produced until the early 1970’s.
+In the late 60’s, Honda was looking for a product to sell in the winter when motorcycle sales were low.
 One of the engineers, Osamu Takeuchi, made several design drafts similar to the Jiger, which had six, five, four, three, and two wheels.
 Ultimately, the three-wheeled design won due to its maneuverability in slippery, muddy and snowy driving conditions.
 The challenge?
 Finding suitable tires for the vehicle.